 When you get this few shots at feeding fish, your choice of lure is vital.
-In this article our resident muskie expert and former fishing guide Shawn Chapin takes us through the best muskie lures.
+In this article our resident musky expert and former fishing guide Shawn Chapin – the winner of more than a few musky fishing tournaments over the years – takes us through his picks as the best musky lures.

 If it ain’t broke, don’t fix it!
 The Red October Monster Tubes are customized tube jig baits similar to the ones that are very popular for bass angling or crappie angling, but on steroids!
 Coming in at 10” for the monster variant but available in smaller sizes as well.
 The Tube has a harness rigging system that is inserted inside of the hollow tube body.
 And has weight in the nose, a far forward belly treble, a large single hook coming up through the back, and a treble hook leading out of the back of the tube to the skirt.
 The hook arrangement allows for very high hooking percentages.
 The monster tubes are great for getting deep quickly, and work great at fishing deep weeds, working tight down drop offs and for fishing around heavy cover.
 The monster tubes also have multiple internal harness options including the standard or mid depth harness, shallow, and deep harnesses.
 Available in 15 different color patterns.

 Bucktails are larger spinners with a treble hook that can be tied with Marabou, Flashabou, Bucktail, rubber skirt material or a combination of these materials for added attraction.
 They are one of the most effective and favourite ways to catch big musky and for many anglers, they are the only lure they use.
 We’ve listed our top bucktails here – each of these musky lures is guaranteed to work with big musky.